analogjs/analog/packages/astro-angular/README.md

 ## Using Components in MDX pages

-Install and configure MDX support by following the Astro integration of [@astrojs/mdx](https://docs.astro.build/en/guides/integrations-guide/mdx/).
+To use components with MDX pages, you must install and configure MDX support by following the Astro integration of [@astrojs/mdx](https://docs.astro.build/en/guides/integrations-guide/mdx/).
 Your `astro.config.mjs` should now include the `@astrojs/mdx` integration.

 ```js
 import { defineConfig } from 'astro/config';